MaikKoster/PSNLog/docs/Enable-NLogLogging.md

 ### EXAMPLE 1
 ```
+Enable-NLogLogging -FilePath 'C:\Temp\MyLogging.log'
+```

 Quickly configure NLog so that all messages above and including the Info level are written to a file.
-```

-PS C:\\\>Enable-NLogLogging -FilePath 'C:\Temp\MyLogging.log'

 ### EXAMPLE 2
 ```
+Enable-NLogLogging -FilePath 'C:\Temp\MyLogging.log' -MinimumLevel Debug -RedirectMessages
+```

 Quickly configure NLog so that all messages above and including the Debug level are written to a file.
-```

 Automatically log all existing Write-Verbose messages to Debug, Write-Warning to Warn and Write-Error to Error.

-PS C:\\\>Enable-NLogLogging -FilePath 'C:\Temp\MyLogging.log' -MinimumLevel Debug -RedirectMessages

 ### EXAMPLE 3
 ```
-Quickly configure NLog so that all messages above and including the Warn level are written to target.
+$Target = New-NLogTarget -Name 'Warnings' -FileTarget
 ```

-PS C:\\\>$Target = New-NLogTarget -Name 'Warnings' -FileTarget PS C:\\\>$Target.Filename = 'C:\Temp\MyLogging.log'
+PS C:\\\>$Target.Filename = 'C:\Temp\MyLogging.log'
 PS C:\\\>$Target.CreateDirs = $true
 PS C:\\\>Enable-NLogLogging -Target $Target -MinLevel Warn

+Quickly configure NLog so that all messages above and including the Warn level are written to target.

 ## PARAMETERS